Footsteps of Paul Tour--March 6-23, 2028

 Videos (click on links)

-We begin by returning to nearby Ephesus to visit the Ephesus museum where important artifacts found in the ancient city are located.
-From here, we will visit the remains of the ancient Laodicea, a site that until recent years was unexcavated.
+We travel to Laodicea, a site that until recent years was unexcavated.
 This is the church that Jesus warned against being lukewarm.
 Among other places, we will see an ancient church from the 4th century and other ruins.
-Finally, we will head to Colossae (to whom the epistle of Colossians was written), which has not yet been excavated.
+Our next stop will be the abandoned tell of Colossae (to whom the epistle of Colossians was written), which has just started to be excavated.
+In 2025, tombs have already been uncovered.
 We can climb to the top of the tell and wonder just what is below the dirt.
+Our final stop of the day is Pamukkale, the "candy cotton" mountainside, which is where the hot water and cold water came together to form "lukewarm water" as referenced in Revelation 3.
+The hot springs here have been used as a spa since at least the 2nd century BC, Besides soaking your feet in the warm water and looking at the incredible view, it will be possible to visit an ancient theater and, for those willing to take a short hike up the mountain, see the place of martyrdom and tomb of the apostle Philip.The tomb was just excavated a few years ago.
 Dinner and overnight at the hotel in Pamukkale where those who would like a Turkish massage will have an opportunity to experience this.
 Everyone should try this out at least once in their lifetime.

 Hotel: Doga Thermal Hotel, Pamukkale